berkantay/mcprox/README.md

 mcprox generate --url <swagger-url> --timeout 60
 ```

+All configuration is done through command line flags.
+The available options are:

+- `--url`, `-u`: URL to fetch OpenAPI documentation (required)
+- `--timeout`, `-t`: Timeout in seconds for HTTP requests (default: 30)
+- `--output`, `-o`: Output directory for generated server (default: ./generated)
+- `--service-url`: Base URL of your API service
+- `--service-auth`: Authorization header for API requests

 ## Architecture

 The generated MCP proxy serves as a bridge between LLMs (like Claude, GPT, etc.) and your existing API: